hzeller/rpi-rgb-led-matrix/README.md

 `R1`, `G1`, `B1`, `R2`, `G2`, `B2`; the functionality is identical.
 ![Hub 75 interface][hub75]

-Throughout this document, we will use the one-index base.
+Throughout this document, we will use the one-index base, so we will call these signals `R1`, `G1`, `B1`, `R2`, `G2`, `B2` below.

-If you plug in a flat cable into your RGB panel, this is how the signals are on the other end of the cable; note the notch on the right side:
+If you plug an IDC-cable into your RGB panel, this is how the signals are on the other end of the cable (imagine the LED panels somewhere outside the picture on the left); note the notch on the right side of the connector:
 ![Hub 75 IDC connector][hub75-idc]

-The RPi has 3.3V logic output level, but a display operated at 5V interprets these logic levels fine, just make sure to run a very short cable to the board.
+The RPi only has 3.3V logic output level, but the display operated at 5V interprets these logic levels fine, just make sure to run a very short cable to the board.
 If you do run into glitches or erratic pixels, consider some line-buffering, e.g. using the [active adapter PCB](./adapter/).